EfeNexus/EfePi/README.md

 - Let’s build something that benefits us all!

 ## PIOS License
 EfePi is released under the **Public Interest Open Source (PIOS) ethos**—free to use, modify, and share, with a focus on serving the greater good.
-We’ve chosen the [MIT License](LICENSE) as our foundation, ensuring maximum freedom while encouraging contributions that uplift communities.
+We’ve chosen the [PiOS License](LICENSE) as our foundation, ensuring maximum freedom while encouraging contributions that uplift communities.
 *Our Promise*: Use EfePi to create, connect, and inspire—no barriers, just possibilities.

 ## Why EfePi?